American Wirehaired Pointing Griffon Association Rescue

 • Complete the Surrender Form

-• Coordinate with the Rescue Chair to arrange the dog’s physical surrender.
+• Coordinate with the Rescue Chair to arrange the dog’s surrender.

-When you surrender your Wirehaired Pointing Griffon to AWPGA Rescue, you are giving up legal ownership and placing your trust in us to find a safe, loving home for your dog.
-There is no cost to surrender your dog beyond the standard $130 surrender fee.
+• When you surrender your Wirehaired Pointing Griffon to AWPGA Rescue, you are giving up legal ownership and placing your trust in us to find a safe, loving home for your dog.
+There is no cost to surrender your dog.

 In most cases, your dog can stay in your home and under your care during the rehoming process.
 If that’s not possible, we can place your dog in one of our pre-approved foster homes until adoption.

-AWPGA Rescue works hard to match each dog with the most suitable home from our pool of carefully screened, breed-experienced applicants.
+AWPGA Rescue works hard to match each dog with the most suitable home from our pool of carefully screened adoption applicants.
 We will keep you updated throughout the process.
 While we may ask for your initial input on potential adopters, the final decision on placement is made by AWPGA Rescue.

 Our goal is to remove the uncertainty from the surrender process and give you peace of mind, knowing your dog will be placed in a safe, caring home.
 We also conduct periodic follow-ups on all rehomed dogs to ensure their well-being.